canyon289/conference_playbook/the_conference_planning_playbook/03_the_playbook/vision.md

-# Setting the Creating a conference vision and mission
+# Vision and Mission

 ## Getting a band together
-This is where the commumnity starts
+This is where the community starts

 ## Types
 Really Dedicated people